-1. General Information and Information Concerning Responsibility for the Annual Report and for the Audit of the Financial Statements
+1. General information and information concerning responsibility for the annual brochure and for the audit of the financial statements

-I.I.
-Responsibility for the Contents of this Document
+1.1.
+Responsibility for the contents of this document

 ThromboGenics' Board of Directors is responsible for the contents of this document.
 ThromboGenics' Board declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Year's Report is, to the best of its knowledge, in accordance with the facts and contains no omissions likely to affect it materially.